pycontw/reviewer-guidebook/reviewer-guide.en.md

 Please login to PyCon TW website to review, and we **WILL NOT** reveal your identity in the whole review process.

 ### First Round
-- Review all proposal, give rating & comments.
+- Review proposals, give votes & comments.
 - Other reviewer's comments, speaker's (the author) name, and speaker's experience are masked.
   **In other words, give votes based only on content**
 - After first round, we will accept some proposals.